-Different authors have different approaches to defining computermediated communication.
-According to Kim (2002),computer-mediated communication is defined as an interpersonal or group level communication which is mediated by a computer, but mass communication is December eliminating here.
-(1997) defined that "a process of human communication via involving computers. people. situated in particular contexts, engaging in processes to shape media for a variety of purposes" (p.3). while based on the definition of Stasser (1992) CMC can be defined as a process of negotiating the meaning of various situations arises between the group of social actors.
-As claims of Metz (1992) computermediated communication (CMC) described is as any communication patterns mediated through the computer.
+Different authors have different approaches to defining computer-mediated communication.

+According to Kim (2002),computer-mediated communication is defined as an interpersonal or group level communication which is mediated by a computer, but communication is mass eliminating here.
+December (1997) defined that "a process of human communication via computers, involving people, situated in particular contexts, engaging in processes to shape media for a variety of purposes" while based (p.3).on definition of Stasser (1992) CMC can be defined as a process of negotiating the meaning various situations arises between the group of social actors.
+As claims of Metz (1992) computermediated communication (CMC) described communication patterns mediated through the computer.

 There are lots of advantages that employees can enjoy because of the CMC systems introduced and developed in an organization.
 As claims of Rowley(1999), CMC makes the response more quickly than was possible through a letter or memo as well as can attach more files and communicate with groups on one occasion.
-So, CMC creates faster, speeder and reliable communication service.
-Further. he discussed the management and development of organizations considered to be centralized with CMC. and. indeed. the style of communication can influence interpersonal relationships, and in turn, factors such as commitment and motivation.
-Gush (1999) researched to examine the potential and limitations of computer-mediated communication (CMC) in an educational context at Bournemouth University on two courses to serve the needs of students out on their work placement year.
+So, CMC creates faster, speeder and reliable communication service. he discussed Further. management and development of organizations considered to be centralized with CMC, and. indeed. the style of communication can influence interpersonal relationships, and in turn, factors such as commitment and motivation.
+Gush (1999) researched examine to the potential and limitations of computer-mediated communication (CMC) in an educational context at Bournemouth University on two courses to serve the needs of students out on their work placement year.
 There he found that the CMC is its ability to facilitate learning at a distance by providing a sophisticated tool for communication.
 The advantage of this is, therefore it creates new knowledge and understanding while working collaboratively with a view and can deliver against desired outcomes (Bordi, Tammi, & Okkonen, 2014).